kvarak/dnd/docs/_Classes/warlock.md

     ### Actions
     ***Bash***. *Melee Attack*: +6 to hit. *Hit*: 1d6 + 2 bludgeoning damage and the target is pushed back 5 feet.

     ***Guard***.
-The animate shield hovers around an ally within 5 feet of it and moves with the ally.
+The animate shield hovers around an ally and moves with it.
 The next time that ally is hit with an attack before the start of the shield’s next turn, the shield is hit instead.
 The shield cannot be forcibly moved during this time.
 If the ally teleports, the shield also teleports with them.

     </td></tr></tbody></table>
     </div>